 When it comes to simple, easy investing on your own, one of the most popular tools for Americans is the individual retirement account (IRA).
 An IRA is flexible and offers you maximum control – basically a do-it-yourself approach to saving and investing for your future.

-An IRA is a personal investment plan that is designed to help people save for retirement.
+An IRA is an individual retirement account designed to help you save for retirement.
 As long as you earn taxable income such as wages, salaries, fees, tips, bonuses, commissions and taxable alimony, you can contribute to an IRA.

-There is no minimum or required IRA contribution and all earnings from a traditional IRA are untaxed until withdrawn.
+There is no minimum or required IRA contribution, and all earnings from a traditional IRA are not taxed until withdrawn.
 Withdrawals from a Roth IRA may be tax-free under certain conditions.

 Also, keep in mind that any investing involves market risk, including possible loss of principal.
 There is no guarantee that investment objectives will be achieved.